Skip to main content

 We recommend setting up a default hostname for users and administrators to connect to the VPN server rather than using the IP address.
 To do so, refer to Setting up your OpenVPN Access Server Hostname.

-Note: By default, the hostname for your Access Server on GCP is the ephemeral IP address and must be changed if you ever change your IP address for your instance.
+By default, the hostname for your Access Server on GCP is the ephemeral IP address and must be changed if you ever change your IP address for your instance.

 You can start right away with two simultaneous connections to your VPN server.
-To add more connections, purchase a subscription from our site and activate it using the Admin Web UI: Purchasing And Activating A Subscription
+To add more connections, purchase a subscription from our site and activate it using the Admin Web UI: Purchasing And Activating A Subscription.

 Once you’ve assigned a hostname for your Access Server, you can add a web server certificate and remove the security warning displayed by the browser.
 To do so, refer to Installing a valid SSL web certificate in Access Server.